List of Die Hard characters: Yuri Komarov

 Yuri Komarov is a former Russian billionaire and political prisoner, and the main antagonist of A Good Day to Die Hard, although his true nature is not revealed until late in the story.
 A clever strategist, he pretends to be weak and feeble in the presence of his adversaries.
 He is initially held without trial for refusing to hand over a secret file containing incriminating evidence against former associate and corrupt politician Viktor Chagarin.
 Jack McClane, under arrest for an assassination attempt, agrees to testify against Komarov in court, in exchange for a shorter sentence.
-On the day of the trial, the courthouse is bombed by Chagarain's henchmen, led by Alik; in the confusion, Jack escapes with Komarov.
+On the day of the trial, the courthouse is bombed by Chagarin's henchmen, led by Alik; in the confusion, Jack escapes with Komarov.
 John McClane, having come to Moscow to help his son, goes after them, and they are both pursued by Alik and his men.
 They lose their pursuers and go to a safe house, where Jack's CIA associates demand the location of the file from Komarov in order to bring down Chagarin.
 Komarov agrees to help on the condition that he and his daughter are given protection and safe passage out of Russia.
 The safe house is raided by Chagarin's men, but Komarov escapes with the McClanes; he leads them to a hotel to collect a key to the vault containing the file.
 His daughter Irina is there to meet him, as arranged, but she is revealed to be working for Chagarin for money.
 She and Alik take her father prisoner, traveling to Chernobyl, where the file is hidden.
 They enter the vault supposedly containing the file, but Komarov suddenly shoots Alik, before calling Chagarin and revealing that he and Irina planned all along to betray him.
 Komarov then has one of his men strangle Chagarin.
 The McClanes enter the vault, and Komarov tells them there never was a file; the vault is instead filled with vast stocks of weapons-grade uranium, worth billions.
 Irina comes to her father's aid, and a gunfight ensues; John pursues Irina, who escapes in a helicopter, while Jack goes after Komarov.
 The two face off on the roof, and Komarov taunts Jack, saying his father will soon be dead; enraged, Jack throws Komarov from the rooftop into the path of the whirling helicopter blades.

 He is portrayed by Sebastian Koch.